kurtosis-tech/kardinal-playground/README.md

 8. 🔧 Create a third dev flow to intercept the traffic to a local port with [Telepresence](https://www.telepresence.io/) and test a new change in the UI without having to rebuild and redeploy the container in the cluster.

-   - Execute the following script to install and connect the Telepresence tool to the cluster's network
+   - Execute the following script to install the Telepresence CLI and the Traffic Manager's pod in the cluster
      ```bash
      ./scripts/telepresence.sh
      ```